raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 <a href="#top" class="top" id="google-books-api">Top</a>
 ## 3.2 Google Books API

-In order to figure out whether or not someone has made the app that was searched for using our search route (started in [1.3.2](#dynamic-routes)), we'll use the Google Books API.
+In order to search for books using our search route (started in [1.3.2](#dynamic-routes)), we'll use the Google Books API.
 The first step for using any API is to familiarize yourself with its documentation, and so our first stop is [https://developers.google.com/books/docs/v1/reference/][google-books-docs].
 We know that we want to search for books, so we'll focus on the ["Volume" section][google-books-docs-volume].

 <a id="determining-the-request-url"></a>
 ### 3.2.1 Determining the Request URL